 4. You aren’t sending real-time emails

-Promotional emails are a great way to stay on shoppers’ radar, and can be a good source of revenue.
+Promotional emails are a great way to stay on shoppers’ radar, and can become effective email marketing campaigns when done right.

 Triggered emails take this to the next level by treating customers as individuals, sending them messages based on an action they’ve just taken.

 Customers who raise a certain signal (such as abandoning a shopping cart) are automatically sent an email – or series of emails – that encourages them to take the next action (such as completing a purchase).
 This helps you get content in front of customers at the moment they’re most engaged.

 When marketers send both abandoned cart and abandoned browse emails, sales uplift can exceed 10%.

 - Welcome emails (when a shopper signs up for the newsletter)

 - Wishlist emails (when a customer abandons their Wishlist)

 - Price drop alerts (when a product they previously browsed has dropped in price)